epfl-lara/stainless/core/src/sphinx/purescala.rst

 Specifications
 --------------

-Leon supports three kinds of specifications to functions and methods:
+Stainless supports three kinds of specifications to functions and methods:

 Preconditions
 *************